MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 RULES AND POLICIES

-**1. All teams must be registered with Massachusetts Hockey and/or USA Hockey.
-An official USA Hockey roster, signed and stamped by your District Registrar, must be submitted to the Middlesex Yankee Conference Girls League by December 15 of the current season accompanied by a copy of both sides of the USA CEP card and drivers license or applicable picture/signature ID for all coaches on your roster.
-If the rosters/ID's are not submitted to the League by December 15, games will not be scheduled for those teams not in compliance.
-Supplemental rosters should be submitted immediately upon receipt from our programs.
+1. All teams must be registered with Massachusetts Hockey and USA Hockey.
+An official USA Hockey roster for U10, U12 and U14 teams, signed and stamped by your District Registrar or online link, must be submitted to the Middlesex Yankee Conference Girls League by December 15 of the current season.
+If the rosters or online links are not submitted to the League by December 15, games will not be scheduled for those teams not in compliance.
+Supplemental rosters or online links should be submitted immediately upon receipt from your District Registrar.
 Birth certificates of all players must be made available to the MYC League upon request.
+U16/18 rosters are due October 1.

 2. A roster will consist of a maximum of 18 players excluding goaltenders.
 Exceptions to this must be requested in writing to the MYC League for approval.